hashicorp/terraform-website/content/source/docs/enterprise-legacy/artifacts/index.html.md

 ---
 layout: "enterprise"
-page_title: "Artifacts - Terraform Enterprise"
+page_title: "Artifacts - Terraform Enterprise (legacy)"
 sidebar_current: "docs-enterprise-artifacts"
 description: |-
   Terraform Enterprise can be used to store artifacts for use by Terraform.
 Typically, artifacts are stored with Packer.